fauust/ansible-role-mariadb/README.md

 #   - db2
 ```

-Database dump is done serially and compression (`gzip`) is done at the end to
+Database dump is done serially and compression step (`gzip`) is done after to
 avoid too long locks.

 ## Example playbook